SnowFleix/Matrix/README.md

 ## Usage

+To use the Matrix.h will all the capabilities of ROOT and Eigen::Matrix, you need to include these header files in the Matrix.h underneath my includes.
+If compiling with root through the commandline there should be no need to include the root library.

 ### To create a matrix, fill it and then output it to console

 Creating matrices of different types